Dr. Jan Morris, Ph.D. — Licensed Psychologist

 Licensed Psychologist and Certified Group Psychotherapist

-Board Certified in Group Psychology — American Board of Professional Psychology
+Board Certified in Clinical Psychology — American Board of Professional Psychology

 American Group Psychotherapy Association — Fellow